Vaithiyanathant/CODE-CRAFTOR/README.md

 - 🚀 **Efficient and Secure Coding**: Supports multiple programming languages for versatile coding needs.
 Whether you are working with Python, JavaScript, Java, C++, or any other popular language, CodeCraftor has you covered.
 - 💾 **Safe Save Mode**: Auto-saves your work to prevent data loss.
 Never worry about losing your progress due to unexpected shutdowns or crashes.
 - 🕒 **History Log**: Tracks code changes and allows reversion to previous versions.
 Easily review and restore earlier versions of your code to ensure you never lose important iterations.
-- 🤝 **Real-Time Collaboration**: Shared coding sessions and integrated chat for seamless teamwork.
-Collaborate with your team in real-time, no matter where they are located.
 - 🎨 **User-Friendly Interface**: Enhanced coding experience with syntax highlighting and debugging tools.
 Enjoy an intuitive and distraction-free coding environment designed to boost your productivity.
 - ☁️ **Cloud Storage**: Securely store your projects and access them anytime.
 Your code is safe in the cloud, making it accessible from any device at any time.
 - 👨‍💻 **Ideal for Developers**: Suitable for both individual developers and collaborative teams.
 Whether you're a solo developer or part of a larger team, CodeCraftor is designed to meet your needs.

-## 🚀 Start Coding Today

-Begin coding with CodeCraftor to elevate your development process!
-[Click here !!](https://code-craftor.vercel.app)

 ## 🛠️ Tech Stack